ircdocs/modern-irc/index.md

 {% include copyrights.html %}

 <div class="warning">
     <p>This is NOT an authoritative document.
 It does not purport to be anything more than a hopefully-useful overview of the IRC protocol as it is generally implemented today.
-If something written in here isn't correct for or interoperable with an IRC server or network you know of, please open an issue or <a href="mailto:daniel@danieloaks.net">contact me!</a> There are lots networks and servers out there, and when you're writing a document like this you're bound to miss something.</p>
+If something written in here isn't correct for or interoperable with an IRC server / network you know of, please open an issue or <a href="mailto:daniel@danieloaks.net">contact me!</a> There are lots networks and servers out there, and when you're writing a document like this you're bound to miss something.</p>
     <p>For something which aims to be an RFC, please see the <a href="https://github.com/kaniini/ircv3-harmony">ircv3-harmony</a> project.</p>
 </div>